shreya99449/Audio-Emotion-Analysis/README.md

 - **Package Management**: Dependencies are installed through requirements_for_vscode.txt
 - **Web Access**: Accessible at localhost:5000 by default
 - **Starting the App**: Use `python run.py` command in terminal

-### Switching Between Environments
-If you've been developing in Replit and want to switch to VS Code:
-1. Export your project from Replit
-2. Follow the VS Code setup instructions above
-3. Run setup_vscode.py to configure the local environment

-If you've been developing in VS Code and want to use Replit:
-1. Import your project to Replit
-2. Make sure the correct packages are listed in pyproject.toml
-3. Use the Replit workflow to start the application